MicrosoftDocs/well-architected/well-architected/oracle-iaas/decouple-exadata.md

 # Decouple workloads from Oracle Exadata

 Oracle Exadata is an engineered system that has both hardware and software.
-This article describes how to decouple workloads from your Exadata hardware into a single Oracle Database instance in the cloud.
+This article describes how to decouple a workload from your Exadata hardware, and migrate the workload into a Oracle Database instance in the cloud.

 Follow these steps to decouple your workloads from Exadata: